pranjali-chauhan890/DailyDraft-Blog-App/README.md

 - 🖼 *Image Support*
   - Add cover images to your drafts from gallery or camera

-- 📅 *Draft Calendar View*
-  - Visualize which days you've written
-  - Track progress with a calendar journal style

 - 🌙 *Modern UI*
   - Beautiful Material Design layout
   - Light and Dark mode support

-- 🔐 *Optional Privacy Mode*
-  - Lock app or drafts with a PIN or biometric (optional)

 ---